openworm/owmeta/tests/README.md

 The main test file is test.py.

-test.py itself contains many tests, but also imports tests from additional files in this directory:

 * ConfigureTest.py - Tests for the Configure class, which provides functionality to modules to allow outside objects to parameterize their behavior